Fucking Trans Women

-Fucking Trans Women, sometimes abbreviated as FTW, is a zine created by Mira Bellwether.
-A single 80-page issue "#0" was published in October 2010 and republished in 2013 as Fucking Trans Women: A Zine About the Sex Lives of Trans Women; further issues were planned, but none had been published as of Bellwether's death in December 2022.
-Bellwether wrote all of the articles in the issue, which explores a variety of sexual activities involving trans women, primarily ones who are pre-op or non-op with respect to bottom surgery.
-Fucking Trans Women is thought to have been the first publication of note to focus on sex with trans women and was innovative in its focus on trans women's own perspectives and its inclusion of instructions for many of the sex acts depicted.
-Emphasizing sex acts possible with flaccid penises or not involving penises at all, it coined the term "muffing" to refer to stimulation of the inguinal canals and popularized that act.
-The zine has received both popular-culture and scholarly attention, being described in Sexuality & Culture as "a comprehensive guide to trans women's sexuality" and in Playboy as "widely considered ... the ... most in-depth guide to having sex with pre- and non-op trans femme bodies".
+Fucking Trans Women (FTW) is a zine created by Mira Bellwether.
+A single 80-page issue, numbered "#0", was published in October 2010 and republished in 2013 as Fucking Trans Women: A Zine About the Sex Lives of Trans Women; further issues were planned, but none had been published as of Bellwether's death in December 2022.
+Bellwether wrote all of the issue's articles, which explore a variety of sexual activities involving trans women, primarily ones who are pre-op or non-op with respect to bottom surgery.
+Fucking Trans Women was the first publication of note to focus on sex with trans women and was innovative in its focus on trans women's own perspectives and its inclusion of instructions for many of the sex acts depicted.
+Emphasizing sex acts possible with flaccid penises or not involving penises at all, it coined the term muffing to refer to stimulation of the inguinal canals, an act it popularized.
+The zine has received both popular-culture and scholarly attention, and was described in Sexuality & Culture as "a comprehensive guide to trans women's sexuality" and in Playboy as "widely considered" the "most in-depth guide to having sex with pre- and non-op trans femme bodies".

 Background

-Miranda Darling Bellwether (1982December 25, 2022), a self-described "trans dyke" then living in the U.S. state of Iowa, created the zine over the course of "a year or so".
+Mira Bellwether, a self-described "trans dyke" then living in the U.S. state of Iowa, created the zine over the course of "a year or so".
+She was inspired partly by the 1970s–1980s magazine Drag and what she described as "a spirit of sisterhood and cooperation between drag queens, transsexuals, and crossdressers manifested in articles that talked about our commonalities and shared experiences as well as our shared political struggles across communities".
 She intended to publish a zine featuring submissions from others, but found the material insufficient; she instead chose to make the zine a solo effort and number it "#0" to leave room for a "#1" featuring others' contributions.
 In an interview with Kennedy Nadler of Autostraddle in 2013, she wrote that she "wanted to speak to aspects of our sexuality that are almost never given any attention in media whatsoever: those of us who enjoy sex with other women, trans and otherwise, and some of the difficulties (as well as unique pleasures) of trans women having sex with cis women".

 Fucking Trans Women #0 was published online in October 2010, billed as an "80-Page Giant".
 Bellwether republished it in print through CreateSpace in August 2013, without the "#0" and with the subtitle A Zine About the Sex Lives of Trans Women.